 The network effects of securely sharing protected data, with its tremendous ROI implications, should be a major focus of your data-protection training.
 Consider including such topics as:

-• Innovation through data sharing (for example, sharing data among research laboratories leads to biomedical breakthroughs)
+- Digitalization through innovative and protected data sharing (for example, sharing data among research laboratories leads to biomedical breakthroughs)

-Similarly, fighting data breeches has become an intense, highly sophisticated specialty.
+Fighting data breaches has become an intense, highly sophisticated specialty.
 Even well-educated engineers are barely up to the knowledge required to successfully defend against ever-increasing attacks.

 An additional layer of complexity comes from governments.
 Line of business(LOB) professionals must stay up to date about a constantly shifting and expanding regulatory sphere.
 In the United States, the regulatory environment is particularly challenging because of its federal system.
 While Europe operates under one GDPR, so far, the U.S. has left privacy and security regulations up to individual states.
 GDPR times 50 is any legal counsel’s nightmare scenario.

-“The complexity of being compliant with regulatory bodies becomes more difficult every day,” warned Fleming.
+“The complexity of being compliant with regulatory bodies becomes more difficult daily,” warned Fleming.
 “Job number one is to be aware of compliance and regulations that affect you.
 You also need to be educated on the multiple layers of defense strategy.

 “Finally, especially if using the cloud, you need to be aware of the shared-security model from the cloud providers and what that means.
 Cloud providers secure the cloud, customers are responsible for securing what’s in the cloud, including their data.
 Those are the top three things LOB leaders must know as they take more ownership of customers’ privacy.”